Skip to main content

 Since version 7.18

-Impact analysis can be used to:
+To summarize, impact analysis can be used to:

 • See which individual pieces of evidence change the target the most